-A graphically superb looking Pang clone from the publishers of PP Hammer, Ooops Up promised to beat the Ocean single screen game, where you had to shoot various circles which broke into smaller ones.
+A graphically superb Pang clone from the publishers of PP Hammer, Ooops Up promised to beat the Ocean single screen arcade conversion, where you had to shoot various bubbles (which broke into smaller ones) until all were cleared from the screen.

 Although fully released on the Amiga, the developers struggled with the C64 edition due to sprite limitations, so developers Digital Excess convinced Demonware that the C64 version wasn’t viable to continue.

-The game had only got as far as a half decent intro sequence with cool digis and a quick prototype with some nice graphics, but it was lacking most of the game mechanics to be fully playable by the point of Digital Excess wishing to cancel.
-The final build of the game was snuck out as a crack release many moons ago.
+The game had only got as far as a half decent intro sequence with cool digitized sounds and a quick prototype with some nice graphics.
+It is however lacking most of the game mechanics to be fully playable.
+The final build of the game was snuck out as a crack release many moons ago, and is what you can find here.

-Certainly it is more than what magazines got to see of the game, which was mostly just a blip on the Commodore Format scanner.
-It does seem odd though to cancel a title that most certainly was doable, especially after seeing Pang’s release.
+Certainly it is more than what magazines got to see of the game, which was mostly just a blip on the Commodore Format early warning scanner.
+It does seem odd though to cancel a title that most certainly was doable, especially after seeing Ocean’s Pang conversion.

 Contributions: Se7en of Digital Excess